CPU Fan Error! Press F1 to continue on startup! or Error: CPU Fan Has Failed!

 Fix 3.
 Disable CPU Fan Speed Monitoring in ASUS BIOS

-If the CPU fan error is appearing but fan is working then you can disable this alarm.
+If the CPU fan error is appearing but a fan is working then you can disable this alarm.
 Follow these steps:

 - Boot into BIOS.